projectsveltos/sveltos/docs/observability/display_resources.md

 +-----------------------------+--------------------------+----------------+-----------------------------------------+----------------------------+
 ```

-Here are the available options to filter what show resources will display:
+Below are all the available options to filter what the `show resources` output displays.

 ```bash
 --group=<group>: Show Kubernetes resources deployed in clusters matching this group.
 If not specified, all groups are considered.